KarMiles/hotel-maintenance/README.md

 11\.
 As a site owner I want the Maintenance Team to have fast and accurate information on current issues around the property.

 ### Email communication
-After user enters all details for the ticket and confirming the wish to send the ticket, the data is uploaded to Google Sheets and email is sent to a Maintenance Team Leader.
+After user entered all details for the ticket and confirmed the wish to send the ticket, the data is uploaded to Google Sheets and email is sent to a Maintenance Team Leader.
 This allows for fast communication between teams and rapid response on the Maintenance Team side.
 For this functionality [Zapier](https://zapier.com/app/zaps) service in conjunction with Google Sheets is used.
+Email is sent after a new row is added in the tickets worksheet.

 <details><summary>Email example screenshot</summary>
 <img src="docs/screenshots/email_screenshot.png"></details>